jbpease/mvftools/doc/prog_desc.rst

 ``--contigs``
 ^^^^^^^^^^^^^

-**Description:** Enter the ids of one or more contigs in the order they will appear in the chromoplot. (defaults to all ids in order present in MVF)
+**Description:** Enter the ids of one or more contigs in the order they will appear in the chromoplot (as comma-separated list)(defaults to all ids in order present in MVF)

 **Type:** None; **Default:** None